How to preserve a smartphone’s fastest-degrading component

 It’s harder to replace your phone’s lithium ion battery than it is to treat it right in the first place.
 Many smartphones don’t provide easy user access to their batteries.
 That includes all iPhones and many flagship Android phones from brands such as Samsung.
-Official battery replacements can be expensive or inconvenient (try getting an official battery replacement at an Apple Store this year).
+Official battery replacements are often expensive and inconvenient.
 There are also environmental concerns.
 Smartphones are, frankly, an environmental disaster and extending the lifespan of your phone battery helps mitigate that.

 Here are some things you can do to preserve and extend the lifespan of your phone battery.
 By battery lifespan I mean how many years and months your battery will last before it needs to be replaced.
 In contrast, battery life refers to how many hours or days your phone will last on a single charge.

 1. Understand how your phone battery degrades.

 With every charge cycle your phone battery degrades slightly.
 A charge cycle is a full discharge and charge of the battery, from 0% to 100%.
 Partial charges count as a fraction of a cycle.
 Charging your phone from 50% to 100%, for example, would be half a charge cycle.
 Do that twice and it’s a full charge cycle.
 Some phone owners use more than a full charge cycle a day, others use less.
 It depends on how much you use your phone and what you do with it.